 Oh, I like that trick… have to remember it.

-Thanks for the compliment and the help…ok so can you give me an example of how i would use wave(x) in the hue. im not entirely sure what you mean about a 2d cylinder map…however i like the idea of cycling or looping so that start and end are the same…im currently playing with the pattern i posted…which i like the simplicity of it… however one issue is that it abrutly starts and stops…as in the pattern does not complete thru all pixels…i think this is because the pattern is generated from the
+in the hue. im not entirely sure what you mean about a 2d cylinder map…however i like the idea of cycling or looping so that start and end are the same…im currently playing with the pattern i posted…which i like the simplicity of it… however one issue is that it abrutly starts and stops…as in the pattern does not complete thru all pixels…i think this is because the pattern is generated from the

-pulsePosition in either direction…so the starting position then is several pixels in from the beginning of the pixel strips and the end several pixels from the end of the strips… causing it to just flash off and flash in…ideally this pattern would start slightly off the pixel map then come into it and same on the end… or cycle from begining to end…ok so that said, ive made a little more progress and added a slider to adjust the time of the pattern, also very cool and exciting for this nooob :crazy_face: :smiley:
+in either direction…so the starting position then is several pixels in from the beginning of the pixel strips and the end several pixels from the end of the strips… causing it to just flash off and flash in…ideally this pattern would start slightly off the pixel map then come into it and same on the end… or cycle from begining to end…ok so that said, ive made a little more progress and added a slider to adjust the time of the pattern, also very cool and exciting for this nooob

 A cylinder map is like the printing on a soda can.
 A 2D plane wrapped around a cylinder so that the edges meet up.
 Like curling a piece of paper up into a tube, or wrapping it around a can.

-In your case the x coordinate ends up representing which arm the pixel is on.
+coordinate ends up representing which arm the pixel is on.
 The 3 arms “wrap” around the center in a cylindrical way (if a bit curvy).
-The y coordinate would be the position along that arm from top to bottom.
+The y

 Your 2D pixel map is visualized like if you “unwrapped” your arms and laid them out next to each other in a row.